 Everyone in the construction industry encounters lien waiver documents, but too often, these complex and consequential forms are overlooked.
 Whether you’re a sole proprietor or a large corporation, understanding and managing lien waiver requests is important.

 Ask yourself: Does your company have a defined policy for how lien waiver requests are received and handled?
 Is your staff prepared to analyze the hundreds of thousands of lien waiver form variations in the marketplace?
-This extensive guide will explain everything you need to know about lien waivers, and walk you through best practices that could save your organization from a very expensive mistake.
+This extensive guide will explain everything you need to know about lien waivers and walk you through best practices that could save your organization from a very expensive mistake.

-What Is A Lien Waiver?
+What Is a Lien Waiver?

-The Four Basic Types Of Lien Waivers
+The Four Basic Types of Lien Waivers

 Nevertheless, regardless of how a lien waiver is labeled, it’s important to understand these categories, and more importantly, which category applies to the lien waiver you’re being asked to sign.